boazsegev/plezi/docs/async_helpers.md

 #### `GR.queue(proc, arguments_array)`

-GReactor's asynchronous engine is, in it's core, based off this simple method which accepts two elements:
+GReactor's asynchronous engine is, in it's core, based on this simple method which accepts two elements:

 1. An object that answers to `call`
 2. An array of arguments to be passed to that object (or `nil`).